Bullshit, Academic Style

-Bullshitters do not care whether the things they state describe reality or not; bullshitters just picks them out, or makes them up, to suit their purposes.
+Bullshitters do not care whether the things they state describe reality or not; bullshitters just pick them out, or makes them up, to suit their purposes.

 The contemporary proliferation of bullshit also has deeper sources, in various forms of skepticism which deny that we can have any reliable access to an objective reality.

 Some of my favorite examples of bullshit come in the form of ideas that certain groups of people have been “granted Whiteness” or are not authentically Black because they have the wrong politics.
 My Wooden Stakes entries are basically exposés of bullshit masquerading as science (for examples, go here, here or here).

 sUnsafe Science is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.

 Propaganda is related to bullshit but not quite the same.
 Here is the definition provided by Encyclopedia Britannica: